Tisbury, Wiltshire: Notable people

 Thomas Mayhew (1593–1682), who in 1642 established the first English settlement at Martha's Vineyard in North America, was born in Tisbury.
 Other people born in Tisbury include the Rev. William Jay (1769–1853, preacher); Christopher Hinton (1901–1983, nuclear engineer); and Gillian Lewis (stage and television actress).
 Etheldred Benett (1776–1845), the early geologist, was born at Tisbury and studied fossils in the area.

 Sir Matthew Arundell of Wardour Castle, a great landowner and a cousin of Queen Elizabeth, was entombed in the parish church in 1598.

 The Tisbury stonemasons Joseph and Josiah Lane, father and son, were responsible for the construction of many grottos during the 18th century in England.

 The parents of poet Rudyard Kipling, Alice Kipling and John Lockwood Kipling, lived at Tisbury in later life.
 According to one source, "After a long and distinguished artistic career in India, the Kiplings moved to a residence along Hindon Lane which they renamed 'The Gables'.
 Their famous son visited them here and, whilst working on his novel Kim, his father (his illustrator) used the drawings of one of the pupils from Tisbury Boys' School as the model for the main character."
 In 2013, The Gables, with five bedrooms and an adjoining cricket pitch, was for sale at a price of £950,000.
+Rudyard Kipling rented Arundell House for a few months in 1894 when his parents lived at The Gables.

+Paul Hardy, the illustrator, was a resident of Arundell House.

 Ecclesiastical architect Edward Doran Webb (1864–1931) lived at Gaston Manor in Tisbury.
 Other Tisbury residents included Northern Irish colonial administrator and politician Henry Clark (1929–2012), army officer and campaigner for refugees Major Derek Cooper (1912–2007) and businessman John Meade, 7th Earl of Clanwilliam (1919–2009).

 Charles "Snaffles" Payne (1884–1967), humorous painter, lived and worked at Tisbury from the late 1940s.
 The artist and children's book author John Strickland Goodall lived in Tisbury in 1946.

 Sir Horace Rumbold (1869–1941), diplomat, lived at Tisbury in later life.

 Charles McLelland (1930–2004), controller of BBC Radio 1 and BBC Radio 2 from 1976 to 1978, and the controller solely of BBC Radio 2 from 1978 to 1980, lived at Tisbury in later life.

 Martin Fleischmann (1927–2012), a chemist noted for his work in electrochemistry and (controversially) cold fusion, moved to Tisbury following his retirement as Professor of Electrochemistry at Southampton University.

 Robert Willis (1947−2024), later Dean of Canterbury from 2001 to 2022, was team rector of Tisbury from 1978 to 1987.